-In addition to the paperwork listed on the previous page, you will need to develop policies and procedures, which communicate important information and expectations to staff and parents.
+During the application process you will need to develop policies and procedures.
+These communicate important information and expectations to staff and parents.

 - A policy is a general rule that covers a specific issue or situation - A procedure refers to the steps to take to ensure the policy is being followed.